fhtw-edge-computing/rp2040/docs/micropython/wifi.md

 Change the code to allow for several retries to connect to a Wi-Fi network before giving up.

-Here's the solution:

-::: details
+::: details Click me to view the complete solution

 <<< @/../projects/micropython/examples/wifi-station-retries.py{python:line-numbers}

 :::

-## Wi-Fi Access Point
+## Access Point

 ::: warning FIXME: `dns` apparently not set.